dmaringanti123/aztk/docs/30-cloud-storage.md

 ### Registering Jars

-To register the jars to use for storage update the *.aztk/spark-default.conf' file and add the path the the jar file(s) to the spark.jars property
+To register the jars, update the *.aztk/spark-default.conf' file and add the path to the jar file(s) to the spark.jars property
 ```sh
 spark.jars $spark_home/jars/my_jar_file_1.jar,$spark_home/jars/my_jar_file_2.jar
 ```

-### Configurting file system
+### Configuring the file system

-Configuring the file system requires and update to the *aztk/core-site.xml* file.
-Each file system is unique, but there are templates on how to add a file system for WASB and ADL as part of the default core-site.xml file in this project.
+Configuring the file system requires an update to the *aztk/core-site.xml* file.
+Each file system is unique and requires different setup in the core-site.xml.
+In .aztk/core-site.xml, we have preloaded templates to add WASB and ADL.